-Imagine a store that has everything, from baked beans to diamond bracelets, tea to The Queen’s handbags, and candles to the finest lingerie.
-Come with me on a tour behind the scenes at Fortnum and Mason, a treasure trove of almost everything you could possibly want or need.
-Located in the the heart of Piccadilly, a stone’s throw from some of London’s most famous royal palaces, Fortnum & Mason is one of England’s oldest department stores.
+Imagine a store that seems to have everything – from fresh vegetables and baked beans to diamond bracelets, tea to handbags favoured by the Royal Family, and candles to the finest lingerie.
+Located in the heart of Piccadilly, a stone’s throw from some of London’s most famous royal palaces, Fortnum & Mason is one of England’s oldest department stores.
+What better place to take a Delicious History Tour!

 The History of Fortnum & Mason